They Don't Make Them Like They Used To

-They Don't Make Them Like They Used To (also referred to as They Don't Make 'Em...) is the nineteenth studio album by country superstar Kenny Rogers.
+They Don't Make Them Like They Used To (also referred to as They Don't Make 'Em...) is the nineteenth studio album by American country music artist Kenny Rogers, released in 1986 through RCA Records.
+The album hit the top 20 on the country charts (and crossed over into the pop Billboard 200) with the single "Twenty Years Ago" peaked at number two on the Hot Country chart and #15 on the Adult Contemporary chart.

-Overview

-The album's title cut was used as the theme tune to the box office hit movie Tough Guys.
+The title track was used as the theme song to the box office hit movie Tough Guys and released as a single at the end of 1986.
+The song only reached number 53 in the country charts although it did well by hitting the Top 10 and Top 20 on the adult contemporary charts.
 The song "You're My Love" was written by Prince under the pseudonym "Joey Coco" and features El DeBarge on backing vocals.

-The album was a top 20 success on the country charts (and crossed over into the pop Billboard 200) with the single "Twenty Years Ago" peaking at #2.

-Singles

-Two singles came from the album.
-The title cut, released at the end of 1986, only made #53 in the country charts although it did well by hitting #10 on the adult contemporary charts.
-When RCA released "Twenty Years Ago" in 1987, however, Rogers returned to the top five at #2, matching this feat in Canada as well.